Start My Answer

 Keep in mind that many courts are generous regarding deadlines, specifically when the defendant (or the person being sued) is not represented by an attorney.
 So, if you are responding pro se (without a lawyer), the court might give you a little extra leeway to respond.

-If you already responded to the lawsuit, go here to hire an attorney to show up for you in court.
+If you already responded to the lawsuit, go here to send an offer to settle the debt outside of court.

 Use this sample Answer to respond to the Complaint in Florida